Pages

 Located on the Eyre Peninsula, Glenloth Well is approximately an hour and fifteen minutes south-west of Kingoonya near Lake Harry.
 Glenloth Well is home to the Glenloth Goldfields, a natural deposit of Gold and Hematite that was noted by the Government Geologist in 1893.

 By 1904, a mine and extraction building was constructed.
-A five-stamp battery mill (a type of machine that crushes rocks instead of grinding them) was built, powered by a 14-horse powered engine with a vertical boiler, drawing water from Lake Harry.
+A five-stamp battery mill (a type of machine that crushes rocks instead of grinding them) was built, powered by a 14-horse engine with a vertical boiler, drawing water from Lake Harry.

 In 1936, a daughter of an owner of the East-West Mine at Glenloth Goldfields, Yvonne Marie Heylen, wrote to The Mail newspaper, telling of a local ghost story.